-Generally you will only want, and be able to absorb the answers to two or three questions at any one time.
 It is important to appreciate that we often think doctors have all the answers.
 Some questions they can only express an opinion about, and for others there may be no answer.

-Here are some tips to help you
+Some tips to help you

-It can be useful to write down the questions you want to ask, so that you do not forget anything.
-You can also let your doctor have your list of questions before you see him, so he has time to consider them.
+- You might only be able to absorb the answers to two or three questions at any one time.
+It can be useful to write down any questions you want to ask, so you don't forget anything.
+You could also let your doctor have your list of questions before you see them, so they have time to consider them.

 - Take someone with you, such as a relative or a close friend.
 They can jot down information and may also remember details you forget.